keptn/keptn.github.io/content/docs/install/access/index.md

   Please first install your favorite Ingress-Controller and then apply an Ingress object in the `keptn` namespace, which points to the service `api-gateway-nginx` on port 80.
 Note that the [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) allows to setup TLS encryption. **Note**: Using Openshift 3.11 requires to use a configuration for this platform.

-    Commonly used Ingress-Controller are e.g. Istio and NGINX:
+    Commonly used Ingress controllers are Istio and NGINX:

     <details><summary>**Istio 1.8+** (recommended for use-case continuous delivery)</summary>
     <p>